pajelonek/file-synchronizer-client/README.md

 It's a client side of the project regarding file synchronizing through ssh with rsync on Windows 10.

-The client is responsible for detecting changes in watching directory, sending files through ssh protocol with the use of rsync
+The client is responsible for detecting changes in watching directory, sending files through ssh protocol with the use of rsync binaries.

-Except installing necessary feature it is required to configure application.properties file as well as ssh configuration which is described below.
+Except installing necessary feature it is required to configure application.properties file as well as rsync with ssh configurations which is more described below.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: